 Below are the resulting Pre and Post Rational method hydrographs, 100-yr.
 The Post Modified Rational was constructed using the peak Qs from the Pre Rational hydrograph.

-Here are the not-so-comparable 100-yr pre-developed NRCS hydrographs.
+Below are the not-so-comparable 100-yr Pre and Post NRCS hydrographs.

 Here are the graphs presented in a numerical table.